-Bellwood Manor Nomination Update.
-During this rating period, the installation successfully updated the Bellwood Manor NRHP nomination.
+- Bellwood Nomination Update.
+During this rating period, the installation successfully updated the Bellwood NRHP nomination.
 This included details on the expansion of the elk pastures, as well as a description of historically compliant repairs and improvements made to the structure.
-This update was accepted by the NRHP officer.

-Bellwood-Richmond Quartermaster Depot Historic District Multimedia Presentation
+This update was accepted by the NRHP. - Bellwood-Richmond Quartermaster Depot Historic District Multimedia Presentation (Video).

-(Video).
 As a further benefit of the successful negotiation of the signed agreement with VDHR, during this rating period, the installation has documented the rich cultural history of the installation by producing a demonstration project in the form of a video on the historical significance of the installation.
 The video allows DLA Installation Support at Richmond to share the rich history of the installation with regional societies as well as with local libraries, educational facilities and archives.
 Because the installation is closed to the public, few people are able to see the myriad of historic resources contained within this one installation.
-The video allows DLA Installation Support at Richmond to showcase the interesting historical context of the facility which includes the archaic and woodland eras of prehistory, a robust civil war history of battles and occupation, German Prisoners of War, and a post-WWII military history that helped define today's military success.
-The video provides the community with a glimpse of the important history of their DoD neighbor without compromising security or impeding the mission of the installation.
-Two hundred copies of this educational video will soon be distributed.

-Archaeological Survey.
-In addition to meeting Section 106 requirements of the National Historic Preservation Act, the installation has diligently worked to meet the Section 110 requirements of the Act.
-The assessment of seven archaeological sites was completed in accordance with Section 110.
-In FY 2012, three more sites were evaluated, clearing one site and identifying the remaining two as eligible for listing on the NRHP.
+The video allows DLA Installation Support at Richmond to showcase the interesting historical context of the facility which includes the archaic and woodland eras of prehistory, a robust Civil War history, a post-Reconstruction agricultural renaissance, support for warfighters during World War II, a German Prisoners of War camp and a Cold War military history that helped to define today's military success.
+The video provides the community with a glimpse of the important history contained within their DoD neighbor without compromising security or impeding the mission of the installation.
+Two hundred copies of this educational video will soon be distributed in DVD format. - Archaeological Survey.
+In addition to meeting Section 106 requirements of the National Historic Preservation Act, the installation has diligently worked to meet the Section 110 requirements of the Act assessing the significance of eight archaeological.
+In FY 2012, three sites were evaluated, clearing one site and identifying the remaining two as eligible for listing in the NRHP.
 During this rating period all archaeological evaluations were completed, thus finalizing the archaeological assessment of the entire 611 acre installation.
+The completion of these assessments allows DLA Installation Support at Richmond to more quickly and easily plan for future development related to mission essential requirements for use of the installation.

-Judging Criteria
+Judging Criteria:

-Program Management.
-DLA Installation Support at Richmond successfully and proactively managed its cultural resources program.
+Program Management: DLA Installation Support at Richmond has successfully and proactively managed its cultural resources program.
 Cultural resources considerations are at the forefront of all projects without impacting mission.
 These considerations extend throughout the installation - from facilities engineers to property managers to the financial office - and are documented in training records for all personnel involved in the Section 106 annual training.
 The installation operates under a signed agreement that necessitates a robust mitigation program.
-The facility's ICRMP, for which a five-year update was just prepared, memorializes the milestone for the upcoming plan period.
-The management success demonstrates that a proactive relationship with the VDHR allows for streamlining the processes required to comply with the Federal laws and DoD and DLA regulations.
-The streamlined process reduces compliance costs and enhances the
+The facility's ICRMP, for which a five-year update was just prepared, sets up the milestones for the upcoming planning period.
+The robust cultural resources program has developed a proactive relationship with VDHR which has resulted in a signed agreement that allows DLA Installation Support at Richmond to plan for many routine activities that might have triggered the Section